Play Therapy

 Overview

 Play therapy comes from the early 20th century, drawing from the foundational theories of psychoanalysis and child development.
-Figures such as Anna Freud and Virginia Axline contributed to the field by establishing therapeutic methods for children.
+Figures such as Anna Freud and Virginia Axline contributed to the field of play by establishing therapeutic methods for children.
 Over time, play therapy has evolved to incorporate various theoretical frameworks, ranging from psychodynamic to cognitive-behavioral approaches.

 There are two main types of play therapy: directive and non-directive.
 Directive play therapy is structured and guided by the therapist,1 who introduces specific activities or themes to address particular issues.
 Alternatively, non-directive play therapy (often associated with the client-centered approach) allows children to take the lead by choosing toys and activities freely.
-This approach assumes children will naturally move toward problem-solving and emotional healing when given a safe and accepting environment.
+This approach to play therapy assumes children will naturally move toward problem-solving and emotional healing when given a safe and accepting environment.

 Play therapy is administered in various settings to meet the diverse needs of children and their families.
 Hospitals often incorporate play therapy into their treatment plans, especially in pediatric units where children may be coping with illness or injury.
 Individual practices offer a more controlled environment, allowing therapists to use various materials and techniques tailored to individual children.
 Schools are another common setting for play therapy, particularly for addressing behavioral challenges, improving social skills, and helping children cope with academic pressures or family concerns.